7 Best Things to Do in Mammoth Lakes With Kids in Summer

 Don’t Miss!
 The Reluctant Hiker: When Your Kids Won’t Cooperate (funny video)

-Maybe some people have success with lures alone but those people were not us.
-However, casting the line and taking turns driving the boat at 2mph was fun enough for the boys so that was good enough for the adults.
+Although we didn’t catch any fish, the boys had fun casting the line and taking turns driving the boat at 2mph, so that was good enough for the adults.
 And then there was the dance party.

 GET A MAMMOTH MOUNTAIN ADVENTURE PASS

 If you have five boys to entertain or even four or three or god-forbid two (!) then you need to run them until they drop.
-The perfect place to do that is at the Adventure Center right by the Mammoth Lodge where, during the summertime, they set up a rock wall, zip-lining and a bungee trampoline.
-The pass also gives you a discount on lift passes for the biking trails.
-A pass gives your jellybeans unlimited opportunities to hurl themselves at walls, bounce their little hearts out and throw themselves into whatever tizzy they want from 25 feet off the ground, all outside the range of your sensitive eardrums in the safety of a controlled environment.
+The perfect place to do that is at the Adventure Center right by the Mammoth Lodge, where, during the summertime, they set up a rock wall, zip line, and bungee trampoline.
+The pass also gives a discount on lift passes for the biking trails.
+A pass gives your jellybeans unlimited opportunities to hurl themselves at walls, bounce their little hearts out, and throw themselves into whatever tizzy they want from 25 feet off the ground, all outside the range of your sensitive eardrums in the safety of a controlled environment.

-One of the operators challenged Knox to climb the hardest wall and he was the only one in our group who did it.
+One of the operators challenged the boys to climb the hardest wall, and Knox was the only one in our group who did it.
 He conned the guy out of a pack of Starburst as a reward.

 TAKE A HIKE

-The trail to Devil’s Postpile is a short one and will make anyone feel like a warrior, despite their actual fitness level.
+The trail to Devil’s Postpile is a short one, at only .08 of a mile, and will make anyone feel like a warrior, despite their actual fitness level.

 Don’t Miss!
 What You Need To Do In Pismo Beach For Family Fun!

-However, the fun of hiking on to Rainbow Falls through beautifully preserved trails and heart-bursting vistas may have been marred by a staccato of whines and not the good kind.
-But we finally made it.
+However, the fun of hiking on to Rainbow Falls through beautifully preserved trails and heart-bursting vistas may have been marred by a staccato of whines, not the good kind.
+The hike is a 5-mile loop and winds past the 101-foot drop of torrential water over basalt cliffs.

 But by the end of our long and dry hike, our city boys had their shirts wrapped around their heads and were charging through streams and climbing over rock obstacles.
 We all just wished we had brought more water.